Canada's most trusted online boutique for natural skincare since 2005.

 - our body doesn't actually produce or store vitamin c on its own; we have to get it either through diet (citrus, kiwi, spinach, kale, cherries, broccoli, yellow peppers, and more) or through products (ideally both!)

-- using vitamin c topically will be much more efficient at targeting a specific spot (i.e. your face)
+- using vitamin c topically will be much more efficient at targeting a specific area like your face, so vitamin c in skincare works very well (over time; not quickly)

 - but....if you don't eat well and get proper amounts of vitamin c and other essential nutrients, your skin won't look good regardless of what products you use...a healthy nutrient-filled diet is essential to good skin